 - New Zealand

 If you are not a passport holder from one of the above countries you will not be eligible for a visa on arrival.
 Instead, you have to arrange your Egypt E-Visa in advance before traveling to Egypt. iVisa arranges Egypt e-visas for a small fee, usually $25.

 Please do NOT send us an email asking us questions about getting an Egypt visa, we will not respond to these emails.
-Please reach out to iVisa they can help with your visa questions and needs.
+Please reach out to iVisa they can help with all your visa questions and needs.